-- (i) Enabling subdivision that supports farming and rural primary production activities; - (ii) Avoiding subdivision that creates lots smaller than 0.8ha to maintain a clear distinction between rural areas and the more urban Country Living Zones; - (iii) Avoiding the creation of new lots that are wholly located on high class soils.
-For sites that are partially covered in high class soils, new lots are to be located primarily on that part of the site that does not include high class soils;

-- (iv) Mitigating potential reverse sensitivity effects on lawfully established productive rural activities, intensive farming, rural industry, infrastructure, or extractive activities, through ensuring new lots are designed to provide adequate setbacks for future sensitive activities. - (v) Ensuring that the subdivision design and layout does not adversely affect public access to rivers and water bodies or the quality of these environments. - (d) Make limited provision for small rural lifestyle lots, where in addition to the matters set out in (a), (b), and (c) the subdivision: - (i) Includes the physical and legal protection of a Significant Natural Area; or - (ii) Includes the provision of public parks and reserves where these are located in accordance with a Council Parks Strategy; or - (iii) Provides a large balance lot greater than 40ha so that an overall spacious rural character is maintained; or - (iv) Involves a boundary relocation to create a large balance lot greater than 40ha and a limited number of small rural lifestyle lots that are clustered to form a hamlet; and - (v) For (d)(iii) and (iv) avoids ribbon development and the cumulative effects of multiple small rural residential lots locating on the same road frontage.
+- (i) Enabling subdivision that supports farming and rural primary production activities; - (ii) Avoiding subdivision that creates lots smaller than 0.8ha to maintain a clear distinction between rural areas and the more urban Country Living Zone; - (iii) Avoiding the creation of new lots that are wholly located on high class soils.
+For sites that are partially covered in high class soils, new lots are to be located primarily on that part of the site that does not include high class soils; - (iv) Mitigating Limiting potential reverse sensitivity effects on lawfully established productive rural activities, intensive farming, rural industry, infrastructure, or extractive activities, through ensuring new lots are designed to provide adequate setbacks for future sensitive activities. - (v) Ensuring that the subdivision design and layout does not adversely affect public access to rivers and water bodies or the quality of these environments. - (d) Make limited provision for small rural lifestyle lots, where in addition to the matters set out in (a), (b), and (c) the subdivision: - (i) Includes the physical and legal protection of a Significant Natural Area; or - (ii) Includes the restoration and physical and legal protection of a natural wetland or indigenous riparian planting; or - (iii) Includes the provision of public parks and reserves where these are located in accordance with a Council Parks Strategy; or - (iv) Provides a large balance lot greater than 40ha so that an overall spacious rural character is maintained; or - (v) Involves a boundary relocation to create a large balance lot greater than 40ha and a limited number of small rural lifestyle lots that are clustered to form a hamlet; and - (vi) For (d)(iii) and (iv) avoids ribbon development and the cumulative effects of multiple small rural residential lots locating on the same road frontage.